 Do check the visor hardware and HNR anchors for tightness before each use.

-Do keep your helmet clean and fresh with an appropriate helmet cleaner such as Molecule Refresh.
+Do keep your helmet clean and fresh with an appropriate helmet cleaner kit, such as this one from Molecule.
 Think of it as Febreze for your helmet and the other Nomex racing gear you own, plus anti-microbial protection to prevent the padding and lining from getting moldy and ruining the helmet.
 You’ll enjoy pulling on your helmet instead of dreading it and holding your breath.

 Do not use Windex or other glass cleaners to clean your helmet visor.